byu-oit/UAPI-Specification/Generic REST Guidelines.md

 - `201` - The resource was created.
 If a response body is provided then it should represent the resource created and look very similar (ideally identical) to the resource returned by `GET /{id}`.

 - `400` - There is something wrong with the request.
-The response body would ideally include what was wrong with the request.
+The response body would ideally include a description of what was wrong with the request.

 - `401` - The request requires authentication and the request did not have authentication information.

-- `403` - The request provided authentication information but the authenticated user is not authorized to get the results.
+- `403` - The request provided authentication information but the authenticated user is not authorized to perform the action.

 - `404` - The requested endpoint was not found.